 Can I be confident if I buy eco-friendly, certified seafood?

-Certification labels, like the UK's Marine Stewardship Council (MSC) and the MSC ‘blue tick’, do not ensure that sufficient or any measures are in place to prevent, reduce or monitor dolphin bycatch.
+Certification labels, like Marine Stewardship Council (MSC) and the MSC ‘blue tick’, do not ensure that sufficient or any measures are in place to prevent, reduce or monitor dolphin bycatch.
 You cannot be reassured when you buy seafood products with a certification label that dolphins, porpoises or whales have not suffered and died.